 Duguay, S. (2019).
 Parties no one will raid: Homonormative LGBTQ social organizing in the gig economy.
 Stonewall 50: The Future of Global Queer Liberation Art & Media, November 7-10, Toronto Queer Film Festival, Toronto, Canada.

 Ross-Nadié, É., & Duguay, S. (2019).
 Interactivity beyond moral panic: The multiple uses and roles of dating and hook-up apps.
 Playback: Genealogies of Interactivity, October 9-11, Concordia University, Montreal Canada.

 Peer-reviewed Conference Papers, Posters, and Co-Presentations

-Duguay, S. & Ferris, L. (forthcoming).
+Duguay, S. & Ferris, L. (2018).
 The digital lesbian imaginary: Investigating (im)permeable boundaries of sexual identity on Tinder.
 Intimacies and Digital Media Infrastructures panel at Association of Internet Researchers Annual Conference, October 10-13, 2018, Montreal, Canada.

 Duguay, S. (2018).
 Looping the #RainbowGang: Building an intimate networked counterpublic through Vine videos.
 Intimacies Online, Online Intimacies, May 31-June 1, Roskilde, Denmark.